Driving Anxiety Treatment: CBT & Exposure Therapy Ontario

 These symptoms can vary from mild to severe.
 But when it starts to limit your ability to function or live your life, you may have a driving phobia.

-If you have a past driving trauma (e.g. a car accident) and you avoid driving than you may be dealing with symptoms of post-traumatic stress disorder (PTSD).
+• If you have a past driving trauma (e.g. a car accident) and you avoid driving then you may be dealing with symptoms of post-traumatic stress disorder (PTSD) (Ehlers et al., 1998).
 This can include things like avoiding memories of the accident, having nightmares, or feeling on edge.
 Learn more about PTSD.

 Is Driving Phobia a Mental Illness?